 New biobank – modern facilities ensure future research

 The hospital is in the process of completing a state-of-the-art biobank facility at Vinderen.
-The premises must ensure safe storage of valuable biological material.
-This is important for the hospital's long-term investment in research and personalized medicine.
+The facility will ensure the safe storage of valuable biological material.
+This is important for the hospital's long-term focus on research and personalized medicine.
 The facilities will be ready by the end of 2024.

-Over several decades, Diakonhjemmet Sykehus has built up valuable research biobanks, especially within rheumatology.
-New biobank premises give the entire hospital a long-awaited opportunity to build up a sustainable and long-term solution for the long-term storage of biological material on its own property.
+Diakonhjemmet Hospital has built up valuable research biobanks over several decades, especially within rheumatology.
+The new biobank facility gives the entire hospital a long-awaited opportunity to build a sustainable and long-term solution for long-term storage of biological material on its own property.

-The new premises meets today's needs and facilitates increased capacity in the years to come.
-In collaboration with the clinic for rheumatology, the outpatient clinic and research, we have realized an important project for the hospital, says Mattis Schrøder, department manager for construction and technical operations.
+The new premises meet today's needs and facilitate increased capacity in the years to come.
+In collaboration with the rheumatology clinic, outpatient clinic and research, we have realized an important project for the hospital, says Mattis Schrøder, head of the building and technical operations department.

 The new biobank in Building D at Vinderen will replace current solutions, including external storage facilities at the Norwegian Institute of Public Health (FHI).
-They are shutting down their external storage operations, and during the autumn of 2024, ultra-freezers will be moved from Myrens Verksted to the new premises at Vinderen.
+They are closing down their external storage operations, and during the fall of 2024, ultra-freezers will be moved from Myrens Verksted to the new premises at Vinderen.

 Move-in process